mhackyu/amazon-clone/README.md

 - Page navigation using React Router
 - BEM for CSS architechture
 - Firebase Hosting
-- User authentication using Firebase Auth.
+- User authentication using Firebase Auth
 - Firebase pipeline using Github actions to automatically deploy the new changes in the `main` branch.

 ## Available Scripts